Strata legislation in B.C. uses some words and terms with specific meanings that users should understand.

 B.C. is the only jurisdiction in North America to use the term strata instead of condominium.
 B.C. follows the example of the Australian state of New South Wales.
 In 1961 New South Wales was the first jurisdiction to introduce strata (condo) legislation.

-Find it fast one clickable page with all the strata housing topics.
+Find it fast a handy site map listing all the Province's strata housing webpages.

 The information on this website about strata housing is provided for the user’s convenience as a basic starting point; it is not a substitute for getting legal advice.
 Learn more about the site’s purpose and limits.
-The content on this website is periodically reviewed and updated by the Province of British Columbia as per the date noted on each page: January 18, 2021.
+The content on this website is periodically reviewed and updated by the Province of British Columbia as per the date noted at the top of each page.